Ann Flanagan

 NO additional cost

-2. You will need a Certificate of Good Standing from your original state (submit with Exam Registration Form).
+2. You will need a Certificate of Good Standing from your original state (submit with Exam Registration).

 https://online.goamp.com/CandidateHome/assessmentCenterNetworkLocations.aspx

-7. Send the Criminal Record Release Authorization Form to the NH State Police with $25 payable to State of NH Criminal Records.
+7. Send the Criminal Record Release Authorization Form to the NH State Police with $25 payable to State of NH Criminal Records (fingerprints NOT required).

 8. If you exceed these time limits the NH Real Estate Commission may require you to re-pay for the examination and/or re-take the examination.

-9. Renew license every 2 years at NH Real Estate Commission (Renewal Form and $90 for salesperson or $110 for broker, payable to Treasurer, State of NH); inactive renewal requires an accredited 3-credit CORE Course; active renewal requires an accredited 3-credit CORE Course and 12-credits of accredited Elective Courses; many Continuing Education renewal courses are also available online.
+9. Renew license every 2 years at NH Real Estate Commission (Online Renewal $90 for salesperson or $110 for broker, payable to Treasurer, State of NH); inactive renewal requires an accredited 3-credit CORE Course; active renewal requires an accredited 3-credit CORE Course and 12-credits of accredited Elective Courses; many Continuing Education renewal courses are also available online.

 For specific information about